Moonlight-Team/MoonCast/README.md

 ## Credits:
 ### MoonCast Engine:
 * The [Sonic Retro Sonic Physics Guide](https://info.sonicretro.org/Sonic_Physics_Guide), for a LOT (and I mean a **LOT**) of physics behavior referencing.
-* [Flow Engine (and by extension, coderman64)](https://github.com/coderman64/flow-engine/tree/godot-4): Some code used as a basis for the 2D engine physics, as well as general inspiration on project organization.
+* [Flow Engine (and by extension, coderman64)](https://github.com/coderman64/flow-engine/tree/godot-4): Some code used as a basis for the legacy 2D engine physics, as well as general inspiration on project organization.
+* [Hyper Framework (and by extension, Time209)](https://github.com/Time-rgb-dev): A reference for the handling of certain things in the 3D portion of the Engine, and also inspiration for the general 2nd iteration of the Engine's internal design.
-* [Sonic Worlds Next](https://github.com/Techokami/SonicWorldsNext): Motivation for the creation of this engine, and the derivation of some ideas/concepts (such as the physics tables)
+* [Sonic Worlds Next](https://github.com/Techokami/SonicWorldsNext): Motivation for the creation of this engine, and the derivation of some ideas/concepts (such as the physics tables).
-* [Godot Engine](https://github.com/godotengine/godot): Being an excellent basis for projects like this
+* [Godot Engine](https://github.com/godotengine/godot): Being an excellent basis for projects like this.
 * Sonic Moonlight: The fangame that served as a catalyst for this engine to come into fruition.
 * [KlashiCola](https://github.com/Klashicola): Engine assets, programming.
 * [c08oprkiua](https://github.com/c08oprkiua): Main programmer.
-* .[GhoulX](https://github.com/Ghoul-webp).: Editor icons, tweaked spindash speeds.
+* [GhoulX](https://github.com/Ghoul-webp): Editor icons, tweaked spindash speeds.
 * [FrostyFoxTeals](https://github.com/Real-FrostyFoxTeals): Playtesting.
 ### Demo/Framework:
 * [KlashiCola](https://github.com/Klashicola): 3D modeling.